aiekick/ImGuiFileDialog/README.md

 My primary goal was to have a custom pane with widgets according to file extension.
 This was not possible using other solutions.

+## ImGui Supported Version

+ImGuiFileDialog follow the master and docking branch of ImGui . currently ImGui 1.87 WIP

 ## Structure

 * The library is in [Lib_Only branch](https://github.com/aiekick/ImGuiFileDialog/tree/Lib_Only)